 In 2020, Solas Nua is acknowledged as the leading contemporary Irish arts organization in the USA by the arts communities in Ireland and the United States.
 We are known for commissioning, producing and presenting thought-provoking, ground-breaking and vibrant work in all the arts.
 Solas Nua is the “go to” source of information and insight in the United States into the contemporary Irish artistic world.

 We are celebrated in Ireland for our award-winning work that nurtures emerging talent and provides Irish artists with a supportive, warm and compelling forum in the United States.
-We are recognized in Washington, D.C. and Boston and beyond for being dynamic and innovative and for making a substantial and unique contribution to the artistic and cultural richness of each city, within and outside the Irish-American communities.
+We are recognized in Washington, D.C. and beyond for being dynamic and innovative and for making a substantial and unique contribution to the artistic and cultural richness of each city, within and outside the Irish-American communities.

 Solas Nua has a growing and increasingly diverse audience for its programming.
 While the Irish diaspora remains at the core of that audience, Solas Nua, in bringing Irish arts to people not connected to Ireland through heritage, is a leader among arts organizations in reaching out beyond traditional audiences to new communities and groups.